 Ekstasis Editions released my latest collection of poems gnarled love (2016) about love in all its complexity, challenges and beauty touching on friendships, lovers, families and life long relationships.

-There is also a new chapbook entitled Street Signs (Goldfinch Press).
+There is also a chapbook entitled Street Signs (Goldfinch Press).
 It isa departure for me and a little more lighthearted fun inspired by a moment of reading a street sign while cycling and thinking that sign was a comment on life.

 Create your own unique website with customizable templates.